 After hooking up the hose and turning on the city water valve provided in the park, slowly open a faucet.
 There will be a lot of spurts and sputtering until all the air is expelled from the trailer system.
-If the is empty it will take some time before all the air is expelled and you get a steady flow of water at the faucet.
+If the water heater and fresh water lines are empty it will take some time before all the air is expelled and you get a steady flow of water at the faucet.
 Once a steady flow is achieved at one faucet the others should be opened long enough to expel the air in the lines going to them.